-The DevOps implementation strategy is basically built on six basic factors which include Speed, Rapid Delivery, Reliability, Scale, Improved Collaboration and Security.
+The DevOps implementation strategy developed on six fundamental factors, which include Speed, Rapid Delivery, Reliability, Scale, Improved Collaboration and Security.

 - Rapid Delivery: DevOps implementation involves very frequent delivery cycles (which could be small updates) and a minimum recovery time (in case of any failure) through Continuous Integration practice, thus allowing further and faster innovation.

-- Scale: Operating and management of infrastructure and developmental processes are key to DevOps.
-Infrastructure as a code practice helps in efficient management of all stages of software product lifecycle (development, testing and production).
+- Scale: Operating and management of infrastructure and developmental processes are critical to DevOps.
+Infrastructure as a code practice helps in efficient management of all stages of the software product lifecycle (development, testing and production).

 - Improved Collaboration: DevOps methodology is built on a cultural philosophy that has development and operations working in a collaborative environment, which reduces multiple iterations, inefficiency and time complexity.

 - Security: DevOps model achieves this factor through configuration management techniques and automated compliance policies.
-Infrastructure as code and policy as code are two key DevOps practices.
+Infrastructure as code and Policy as code are two essential DevOps practices.
 Besides, there is also the concept of DevSecOps, a new integration to address the security challenges in DevOps implementation.

 DevOps Implementation Roadmap